Families herded "like sheep" to die in Houla massacre

 Another showed a girl, apparently shot in the right eye, blood soaking the right side of her clothing.

-Western leaders expressing outrage over the killings have focussed on the plights of children.
+Western leaders expressing outrage over the killings have focused on the plights of children.
 In another video circulated on the Internet, a child described what he said had happened.

 "The soldiers came in.
 My mother started shouting at them for taking my brother and my uncles.
 They pointed their guns at her head and shot her five times," the boy said.